 ForestOne has been importing timber into Australia since 1879.
-Still Australian and privately owned, ForestOne now source forest products from suppliers around the world and distribute from seven key city based warehouses across Australia.
+Australian and privately owned, ForestOne sources forest products from suppliers around the world and distributes from seven warehouses across Australia.

 As a natural and potentially sustainable resource, well managed forests from which forest products are produced provide significant and measurable environmental and economic benefits to communities, regions, countries and consumers.
 Forestry, as the husbandry of these resources, encompasses the protection of biodiversity, maintenance of ecosystems, landscaping and watercourse protection, and also provides socioeconomic benefits to local communities.

 ForestOne is committed to sourcing, promoting and supplying forest products from legal sources, and wherever possible providing products that are certified under either FSC® or RW/PEFC Chain of Custody (CoC).
 While there are currently not enough certified products available to cover our entire range, every year an increasing number of countries, governments and forest owners who recognise the importance of consumer confidence in product legality and good forest management are gaining forest and product CoC certification.
 ForestOne, through selective purchasing and communication with suppliers, is working to assist this transition.

 On request we can supply a copy of our Environmental Policy and Responsible Forest Products Purchasing Policy.

 Organisations such as the Forest Stewardship Council® (FSC) and the Programme for the Endorsement of Forest Certification schemes (PEFC) have developed standards outlining what is required to ensure forests are well managed.
 Forests are certified by an independent third-party against these standards.